hwdsl2/self-hosted-ai-stack/README.md

 After the stack restarts, run `./stack-check.sh` to confirm the services and generated credential wiring are healthy.

 `git pull` updates all project files (including any changes to compose files); `docker compose pull` updates the service images.
 If you've customized `docker-compose.yml`, `git pull` will merge changes automatically, or prompt you to resolve conflicts on the same lines.

-**One-time note for older installs:** If you set an AnythingLLM password before the `.env` persistence fix, the first container recreation after upgrading may clear that password and leave AnythingLLM unprotected.
-After updating, open AnythingLLM immediately and confirm password protection is still enabled.
-If it is not, set a new password in **Settings → Security**.
-Future container recreations will preserve it.

 AnythingLLM is pinned to a stable release tag instead of `latest` because the upstream `latest` image tracks the master branch.
 When a newer AnythingLLM release is available, back up first, update the tag in the compose files, then run the commands above.